entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 See also: [Entando JHipster Blueprint](../../tutorials/create/ms/generate-microservices-and-micro-frontends.md)

 ## Local Hub
-The [Local Hub](../compose/local-hub-overview.md) is used to store and retrieve shareable components so they can be used in multiple
+The [Local Hub](../compose/local-hub-overview.md) is used to store and retrieve shareable components so they can be reused within an
-Entando applications across an enterprise.
+Entando Application.

 ## Entando Identity Management
 [Entando Identity Management](../consume/identity-management.md) is the [Keycloak-](https://www.keycloak.org/) and token-based authentication mechanism used by the